Bauhaus-InfAR/bauhaus_research_skills_23/content/week_02/slides/index.md

 -   **Critically examine** the argument laid out in the Introduction
     -   What is being argued?
     -   Does it make sense?
--   Are the measures/methodology described in the Method section **appropriate for the goal**?
+-   Are the measures/methodology described in the Methods section **appropriate for the goal**?
 -   Do the results **check out**
     -   For quantitative papers, expertise in statistics may be needed